Patient education: Initial treatment of HIV (Beyond the Basics)

 HOW DO HIV MEDICATIONS WORK?

-Human immunodeficiency virus (HIV) is a retrovirus.
-Retroviruses contain several targets that are disrupted by medicines that treat HIV,
+HIV is a retrovirus.
+Retroviruses contain several targets that are disrupted by medicines that treat HIV.

 Medicines used to treat HIV are called antiretroviral drugs.
 These are usually given as a combination of three drugs.
 There are several classes of antiretroviral medicines: